 - Buy at own risk.
 Alibaba does not offer any buyer protection.
 If you receive defective goods or get scammed, expect no refund.

 Why you should source goods from Alibaba

-Cheap products are great for small businesses that looking to make a profit by selling them at competitive price, however, that isn’t the only reason Alibaba isn’t an attractive place to find goods.
+Cheap products are great for small businesses that are looking to make a profit by selling them at competitive prices, however, that isn’t the only reason Alibaba is an attractive place to find goods.
 Below I list the reasons why you should source your goods through Alibaba:

 - Alibaba has a huge number of suppliers you can choose.

 - Extremely low priced products, giving you a high profit margin

 - Alibaba is dominated by Chinese manufacturers who are great at designing products